meaniebeanie22/meaniebeanie22.github.io/chapters/i-strike-the-jolly-roger.md

 “This man,” he began, nodding feebly at the corpse “--O’Brien were his name, a rank Irelander--this man and me got the canvas on her, meaning for to sail her back.
-Well, HE’S dead now, he is--as dead as bilge; and who’s to sail this ship, I don’t see.
+Well, HE’S dead now, he is--as dead as [:bilge](#bilge); and who’s to sail this ship, I don’t see.
 Without I gives you a hint, you ain’t that man, as far’s I can tell.
 Now, look here, you gives me food and drink and a old scarf or ankecher to tie my wound up, you do, and I’ll tell you how to sail her, and that’s about square all round, I take it.”

-“I’ll tell you one thing,” says I: “I’m not going back to Captain Kidd’s anchorage.
-I mean to get into North Inlet and beach her quietly there.”
+“I’ll tell you one thing,” says I: “I’m not going back to [:Captain Kidd’s anchorage](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg).
+I mean to get into [:North Inlet](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg) and beach her quietly there.”

 “To be sure you did,” he cried.
 “Why, I ain’t sich an infernal lubber after all.
 I can see, can’t I?
-I’ve tried my fling, I have, and I’ve lost, and it’s you has the wind of me.
-North Inlet?
+I’ve tried my fling, I have, and I’ve lost, and it’s you has the wind of me. [:North Inlet](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg)?
 Why, I haven’t no ch’ice, not I!
-I’d help you sail her up to Execution Dock, by thunder!
+I’d help you sail her up to [:Execution Dock](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg), by thunder!
 So I would.”

 Well, as it seemed to me, there was some sense in this.
 We struck our bargain on the spot.
-In three minutes I had the HISPANIOLA sailing easily before the wind along the coast of Treasure Island, with good hopes of turning the northern point ere noon and beating down again as far as North Inlet before high water, when we might beach her safely and wait till the subsiding tide permitted us to land.
+In three minutes I had the HISPANIOLA sailing easily before the wind along the coast of Treasure Island, with good hopes of turning the northern point ere noon and beating down again as far as [:North Inlet](https://upload.wikimedia.org/wikipedia/commons/c/c6/Treasure-island-map.jpg) before high water, when we might beach her safely and wait till the subsiding tide permitted us to land.

-Then I lashed the tiller and went below to my own chest, where I got a soft silk handkerchief of my mother’s.
+Then I lashed the [:tiller](https://en.wikipedia.org/wiki/Tiller) and went below to my own chest, where I got a soft silk handkerchief of my mother’s.
 With this, and with my aid, Hands bound up the great bleeding stab he had received in the thigh, and after he had eaten a little and had a swallow or two more of the brandy, he